liefkeannabelle/maky/design/api-specification-new.md

 - A `Friendship` exists between the user associated with `sessionId` and `otherUser` (where one is the requester and the other is the recipient).

 **Effects:**
-- Removes the `Friendship` object associated with these two users from the state.
+- Removes the `Friendship` object associated with these two users from the state; returns `success: true` on completion.

 **Request Body:**
 ```json